simbioses/cdxuserman/content/050_development/obib.md

 The classes **WSClientDocument.java**, **WSClientClinic.java**, **WSClientProvider.java** contain the public methods that call the CDX WS methods.

-The package **ca.uvic.leadlab.cdxconnector.messages** contain builders and object factories to create WS messages.
+The package **ca.uvic.leadlab.cdxconnector.messages** contains builders and object factories to create WS messages.

 The folder **src/main/resources/wsdl** stores the WSDL and XSD files downloaded from CDX, and utilized to generate the WS client code.